 NOTE – carbon monoxide from barbecues in awnings can kill.
 Please read this advice.

 The caravan site its self should also be abiding by certain rules.
-That is that there should be a distance of 6m between caravans and 3m between your caravan and other equipment, such as cars, other caravans awnings, gazebos etc.
+That is that there should be a distance of 6m between caravans and 3m between your caravan and other equipment, such as cars, other caravans awnings, gazebos etc when siting your caravan.